travis-ci/docs-travis-ci-com/user/languages/nix.md

 The following command line tools are available in the Nix environment:

+- nix
+- nix-build
+- nix-channel
+- nix-collect-garbage
+- nix-copy-closure
+- nix-daemon
 - nix-env
-- nix-build
+- nix-instantiate
-- nix-shell
+- nix-prefetch-url
 - nix-store
-- nix-channel

 ## Default Nix Version

-Currently, only version "1.11.2" of Nix is provided.
+This installs the current version of Nix using https://nixos.org/nix/install.
 In the future, it may be possible to configure different versions with `.travis.yml`.

 ## Default Target